Why it matters

 One of the most important ways to do business with integrity is to speak up by asking questions and reporting concerns about situations that may violate the Code or an associated policy.
 Among several other options for speaking up (for example, in-person, email, instant messaging, direct phone calls), Nutrien also provides an externally administered Integrity Helpline for employees and anyone outside Nutrien to ask questions and report integrity concerns, with service available in seven languages.

-We maintain a speaking up culture where all concerns related to the Code (as well as an associated policy) will be investigated under the oversight of the Integrity Group.
+We strive to maintain a speaking up culture where all concerns related to the Code (as well as an associated policy) will be investigated under the oversight of the Integrity Group.
 All questions and concerns are taken seriously and handled promptly, confidentially and professionally, in accordance with our compliance investigation principles, which include:

 - Maintain independence to preserve the integrity of the investigation process.